W7k-J/W7k-J.github.io/w7kTools/LevelChanger.md

 It is an experimental option.
 Works on many categories and because of that it is really hard to include all scenerious.
 Should be fine but please inform us if you see any problems or would like us to include another category of objects.

 Works on:
 Generic Families
 Shafts
 Straight Wall Openings
 Stairs
 Ramps
 etc.

 ### Things to keep in mind:
-2 level based families - Top Level can't be set to "Unconnected".
+<strong>2 level based families</strong> - Top Level can't be set to "Unconnected".
 It is default Revit limitation so we can't do anything about it.
 I didnt know about it too.

-Stairs & Ramps - For top constrain Revit is using a "None" parameter insted of "Unconnected".
+<strong>Stairs & Ramps</strong> - For top constrain Revit is using a "None" parameter insted of "Unconnected".
 Please don't select "Unconnected".
-We added implementing it to our TODO list but sadly it is more complicated than it should be.
+We added implementing it to our ToDo list but sadly it is more complicated than it should be.

 ## Levels - Other Objects